Ring Video Doorbells Review 2021

 One thing we have to give Ring: ordering and installation are super easy overall.
 You order the doorbell camera online, and it arrives in a compact box with the cam and almost everything you need to install it.
 (You’ll need your own drill if your wall is brick or concrete.)

-If you do have a concrete or brick wall, you will need to drill four holes for anchors.
+You you will need to drill four holes for anchors.
 (Ring does give you the proper drill bit.)
-But if you have wood or siding where you want to put the Ring, you’re good to go with just a screwdriver—no drilling required.
+If you have a concrete or brick wall, you’ll need to use the provided anchors.

 Included Ring installation tools: